osxmidi/LinVst/README.md

 Quick Start Guide

+(See the Wiki page for a visual guide)

 Decide on what version to run, either the embedded window version or the standalone window version (the embedded version would probably be the default choice)

 Copy all of the lin-vst-server files (files with lin-vst-server in their names) from the version that was chosen to /usr/bin (either the embedded or standalone version folder)